jobschepens/mlschool-text/README.md

 ### 2. **Generate Large Corpus**: Choose one script
 - `script-1-gen.py` - Original approach with fixed genre prompts
-- `script-1-gen-dynamic.py` - New approach with infinite prompt variety (recommended)
+- `script-1-gen-dynamic.py` - New approach with more prompt variety (recommended)
 - Or create your own version using the provided templates
 - **Important**: Use an updated config file (e.g., `config_2m_llama.json`)